lsbFlying/resy/README-EN.md

   /**
    * Summary: compared with resy's own characteristics, re render
-   * resyView handles circumvented re render more perfectly *
+   * resyView handles circumvented re-render more perfectly *
    * The perfection lies in:
-   * The first thing is clear,
-   * resyView has the feature of avoiding re render of resy itself
-   * Second, the core point of perfection is that even if the parent component is updated
+   * that is even if the parent component is updated
    * As long as resyView wraps the component itself
    * The attribute data of the update reason is not used in the parent component
-   * Then the components wrapped by resyView will not be re rendered */ return (
+   * Then the components wrapped by resyView will not be re-render */ return (
     <>